andydlindsay/lectures/w10d01/outline.md

   # For details on the DSL available within this file, see https://guides.rubyonrails.org/routing.html
   resources :authors do
     resources :books
   end

+  # Using namespaces /admin/articles
+  namespace :admin do
+    resources :articles, :comments
   end

+  # Shallow nesting
+  resources :articles do
+    resources :comments, only: [:index, :new, :create] end resources :comments, only: [:show, :edit, :update, :destroy]

+  # Using the :shallow option
+  resources :articles do
+    resources :comments, shallow: true end end
 ```